CBC: A Look at the Potential Therapeutic Value of this Major Cannabinoid

 To achieve this goal, the group performed assays on a host of cells stably expressing human CB1 and CB2 receptors.
 The cellular membrane potentials and the loss of cell surface receptors were then recorded.

 Their results showed that CBC evokes cellular hyperpolarisation via CB2 receptors but not CB1 receptors.

-Within the CB2 receptor-lined cells, CBC caused a maximum hyperpolarization of 52 ± 4% pEC50 (a measurement of potency).
-In contrast, the maximum effect of THC (at 10 µM) was only 27 ± 6%, close to half the effects of CBC.
+Within the CB2 receptor-lined cells, CBC caused a maximum hyperpolarization of 52 ± 4 percent pEC50 (a measurement of potency).
+In contrast, the maximum effect of THC (at 10 µM) was only 27 ± 6 percent, close to half the effects of CBC.

 This rapid onset of cellular hyperpolarization in CB2 cells upon addition of CBC suggests a direct receptor activation rather than an end-point of secondary effects.